cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

           "archetypes": [["<list of archetypes>"], ["<can have>", "<multiple archetypes>"]], "unit": "<name of elementary flow unit in ecoinvent reference list>" }],
-        'ILCD': [{
+        'ELCD': [{
-          "name": "<name of elementary flow in ILCD reference list>", "id": "<id of elementary flow in ILCD reference list>", "archetypes": [["<list of archetypes>"], ["<can have>", "<multiple archetypes>"]], "unit": "<name of elementary flow unit in ILCD reference list>" }]
+          "name": "<name of elementary flow in ELCD reference list>", "id": "<id of elementary flow in ELCD reference list>", "archetypes": [["<list of archetypes>"], ["<can have>", "<multiple archetypes>"]], "unit": "<name of elementary flow unit in ELCD reference list>" }]
       }]
   }